 The charges against them include conspiracy to participate in a racketeering activity, conspiracy to commit computer fraud and identity theft, aggravated identity theft, and multiple counts of bank fraud.

-Those named in the indictment, included:
+Those named in the indictment include the following:

 - Vyacheslav Igorevich Penchukov, 32, of Ukraine, aka “tank” or father”